letstrygo/letstry/README.md

 [![Sponsor Me!](https://img.shields.io/badge/%F0%9F%92%B8-Sponsor%20Me!-blue)](https://github.com/sponsors/nathan-fiscaletti)
 [![Go Report Card](https://goreportcard.com/badge/github.com/letstrygo/letstry)](https://goreportcard.com/report/github.com/letstrygo/letstry)

-letstry is a powerful tool designed to provide temporary work-spaces for developers, built in Golang.
-It allows you to quickly create new projects, save them as templates, and export them to a more permanent location.
+**letstry** is a lightweight yet powerful tool designed to give developers **temporary workspaces** directly within their preferred IDE.
+Written in Go, it lets you spin up new projects quickly, save them as templates, and export them to a permanent location—**all from your VSCode terminal.** In addition to managing your own templates, letstry also supports a public repository for templates, making it easy to discover, share, and use templates from the community.

 ## Index